Skip to main content

 When evaluating degree completion programs, you should investigate whether or not the program offers flexible learning options, such as online or hybrid courses, that will allow you to learn when and where is most convenient.

-Bush says that while Northeastern offers a range of program options, including several programs that are 100 percent online, some programs are offered on-ground only, as they require specific coursework that must be completed on campus.
+Bush says that while Northeastern offers a range of program options, including several programs that are 100% online, some programs are offered on-ground only, as they require specific coursework that must be completed on campus.
 Science degrees, for example, require lab work, which typically takes place in the evening.

 3. Will they accept your transfer credits?